lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating the LSP1 Forwarder
+# Create a LSP1 Forwarder

 In this guide, we will create a custom [Universal Receiver Delegate](../../standards/generic-standards/lsp1-universal-receiver-delegate.md) contract.
 This contract will be called each time the associated UP receives a [LSP7 token](../../standards/tokens/LSP7-Digital-Asset.md), and will forward a certain percentage to another address.